pbadler/forecasting-dynamics-course/assignments/tournament.md

 ### Background ###

 As we've discussed, mechanistic knowledge can improve forecasts.
 The forage data come from the Sierra Nevada foothills of California.
+Here is the citation for the data, which USDA NRCS and University of California Extension have generously made public for our use:

+Dennis Dudley, USDA NRCS Rangeland Specialist, Madera County; Neil McDougald, UCCE Livestock, Range, and Natural Resources Advisor Emeritus, Madera County

-This is an annual grassland, so measuring aboveground annual production (forage production) is straightforward: biomass is clipped to ground level, dried, and weighed.
+This is an annual grassland,
+so measuring aboveground annual production (forage production) is straightforward: biomass is clipped to ground level, dried, and weighed.
 This is usually done in June at the end of the spring growing season.
 For more information about the factors